 If an individual is harmed during a street takeover, prioritizing their health is essential.
 Immediate medical attention can prevent long-term issues.
 Once medical needs are addressed, it’s important to also consider legal options.

 Compiling evidence at the scene is crucial, if possible.
-Photograph any visible injuries, damage, and surrounding area.
+Photograph any visible injuries, damage, and the surrounding area.

 After ensuring safety and collecting evidence, consult a legal professional who can guide you through potential claims.